sitihafsoh/market-basket-analysis/README.md

 2. How do buying patterns change across different seasons?
 3. Which products should be bundled or cross-promoted to maximize sales revenue?
 4. How can we increase the number of items a customer buys in a single transaction?

+## Dataset

+The dataset used is the "Online Retail II" from the UCI Machine Learning Repository.
+It contains transaction data from a UK-based online retailer between 01/12/2009 and 09/12/2011.

+**Variable Informations:**

+- `InvoiceNo`: Invoice number.
+Nominal.
+A 6-digit integral number uniquely assigned to each transaction.
+If this code starts with the letter 'c', it indicates a cancellation.
+- `StockCode`: Product (item) code.
+Nominal.
+A 5-digit integral number uniquely assigned to each distinct product.
+- `Description`: Product (item) name.
+Nominal.
+- `Quantity`: The quantities of each product (item) per transaction.
+Numeric.
+- `InvoiceDate`: Invoice date and time.
+Numeric.
+The day and time when a transaction was generated.
+- `UnitPrice`: Unit price.
+Numeric.
+Product price per unit in Pound Sterling (£).
+- `CustomerID`: Customer number.
+Nominal.
+A 5-digit integral number uniquely assigned to each customer.
+- `Country`: Country name.
+Nominal.
+The name of the country where a customer resides.